All Episodes

 He's got 11 electoral college votes there.

-That's he's just gotta have them.
+He's just got to have them.

 And for my race, we've got to hold Arizona to keep the Senate majority to stop the radical left.

-And on top of that, because my race is a special election, and we plan on moving forward.
+And on top of that, because my race is a special election and we plan on moving forward, I called moving forward in this President Trump's Supreme Court nominee right away.

-Um, where is your opponent on the issues?
+Where is your opponent on the issues?

-He wouldn't give us the list that he promised and who he would point appoint to the Supreme Court.
+He wouldn't give us the list that he promised and who he would appoint to the Supreme Court.

 I don't know why there's no transparency.

-Uh he went silent on these Democratic plans to pack the court.
+He went silent on these Democratic plans to pack the court.

 Really, Joe?